kimwoodfield/anime-explorer/README.md

-# anime-explorer
+# anime-explorer 👾
-👾 An online search to view info on anime you are interested in
+Built in vanilla JavaScript while leveraging the KitsuAnime API to draw relevant data